crate/cloud-reference/docs/overview.rst

 Organization
 ============

-The Organization Overview lists the organizations and projects you can access.
+The Organization overview lists the organizations and projects you can access.

-If you follow the `tutorial`_ instructions and deploy a test cluster, your Organization Overview will look something like this:
+If you follow the `tutorial`_ instructions and deploy a test cluster, your Organization overview will look something like this:

 .. image:: _assets/img/organization-dashboard.png
    :alt: Cloud Console organization overview

-The Organization Overview consists of seven tabs: *Dashboard*, *Settings*, *Users*, the *Audit Log*, *Billing*, *Regions*, and finally, *Subscriptions*.
+The Organization overview consists of seven tabs: *Dashboard*, *Settings*, *Users*, the *Audit Log*, *Billing*, *Regions*, and finally, *Subscriptions*.
 By default it shows the Dashboard tab, which displays two things.
 On the left, it shows a link for creating a new cluster, the blue *Deploy new cluster*